hgcl/clara-le/pages/notes/affordance.md

 > Yes.
 I push doors that are meant to be pulled, pull doors that should be pushed, and walk into doors that neither pull nor push, but slide.
 Moreover, I see others having the same troubles— unnecessary troubles.
 My problems with doors have become so well known that confusing doors are often called "Norman doors".

-In the end, this comes down to something Norman calls "affordances".
+In the end, this comes down to something Norman calls <q>affordances</q>.
 He further explains:

 > An affordance is a relationship between the properties of an object and the capabilities of the agent that determine just how the object could possibly be used.
 A chair affords ("is for") support and, therefore, affords sitting.